 As a comprehensive outpatient mental health clinic, La Clínica addresses the social, emotional, and spiritual needs of the Chicano/Latino community utilizing traditional, contemporary, and complementary approaches to community mental health.

 IFR seeks a bilingual (English/Spanish) mental health professional who is enthusiastic, talented and has experience working with the Chicano/Latino community.
 This position has primary responsibility for mental health services and case management services to children, adolescents, adults and their families.
-This position requires a minimum of two years’ experience providing behavioral health to include psychotherapy, case management, and related services.
+This position requires at least two years of experience providing behavioral health, including psychotherapy, case management, and related services.

-Services focus on a range of behavioral health issues, including severe and persistent mental illness, trauma-related conditions, family and intergenerational conflicts, adjustment problems related to immigration, separation and reunification.
+Services focus on a range of behavioral health issues, including severe and persistent mental illness, trauma-related conditions, family and intergenerational conflicts, and adjustment problems related to immigration, separation, and reunification.

 - Conduct mental health assessments and diagnose according to DSM 5

 - Perform crisis intervention activities as necessary

 - Provide behavioral health and co-occurring substance abuse services to families, adults, adolescents, and children, including the severely mentally ill population, within a multidisciplinary team